raspberrypilearning/dojo-mentoring/en/step_3.md

 title: Encouragement
 ---
 Using encouragement and a positive attitude to get children to take pride in learning something they initially found difficult.
 This positive encouragement approach helps guide young people to new ideas and fresh approaches.

+For example:
++ Well done on getting this far through the project yourself.
+Let's look through the last few lines of code you added to see where the issue might be.
++ You did something similar in your project last week.
+Can you remember the blocks you used?
+Then we can add on from there.

 --- /collapse ---